 Don't just target the highest volume 'generic' keyword because you see that as low-hanging fruit, find areas with low competition but some search volume (100/mo gives 1200/year) so that you can build a niche for yourself.

-After producing an article, ask your friends: "
+After producing an article, ask your friends: "what is this about?"

 If you don't have an article formed yet, ask yurself:

 80% of optimisation is making sure the 'searcher intent' matches the theme of your content.

 Published articles likely already have some backlinks Competitors probably don't bother updating content or optimising (you can beat them) Past articles may be targeting the wrong keywords and need adjusting

 Go through all your content and catagorise them into three groups:

 These articles already bring some traffic, but could do with an update having multiple articles on the same topic is nowhere near as good as 1 hard hitting piece that ranks #1 merge duplicates or use 301 redirects any totally out of date articles that are pulling down your ranking this (maybe) a ranking signal for google

 6.1 - 6.3 Creating great content that promotes itself